learn-co-curriculum/html-iframes-lab/README.md

 * Edit/Add a `height` attribute set to "400px"
 * Change the `frameborder` attribute to "1"

-Run `learn` to test your work and `learn submit` once you've passed all the tests.
+Run `learn lest` to test your work.

 ## Conclusion